 Today, the collection is known for its smooth sleek design, unique luminous watch hands, and bold orange, green, and white colors.
-Bob's Watches carries a wide variety of pre-owned Rolex Milgauss watches including the Rolex 116400 and the Rolex 116400V.
-Browse our selection of stylish timepieces above to find the best Rolex Milgauss price when purchasing your Swiss watch.
+Bob's Watches carries a wide variety of pre-owned Rolex Milgauss watches including the Rolex 116400 and the Rolex 116400GV.
+Browse our selection of stylish timepieces above to find the best price when purchasing your antimagnetic Swiss watch.

-Originally introduced in 1956, the Rolex Milgauss was a revolutionary timepiece developed specifically for scientists.
+Originally introduced in 1956, the model was a revolutionary timepiece developed specifically for scientists.
 The rise of industry during the 1950s and the increased presence of electricity brought with it a new set of challenges for watchmakers in the form of magnetism.
 Many members of the scientific community, along with individuals working in power plants or laboratories were exposed to strong electromagnetic fields on a daily basis, which would significantly disrupt the timekeeping of their mechanical watches.

 To contend with this new issue, Rolex created the Milgauss - a self-winding certified chronometer that was resistant to magnetic fields up to 1,000 gauss.
 As a point of reference, most "magnetic resistant" watches of the time could only withstand magnetic fields up to 200 gauss, so the Milguass represented a significant advancement for anti-magnetic wristwatches.
 The "Milgauss" name comes from a portmanteau of the words, mille meaning a thousand in French, and gauss - the unit of measurement used for magnetic fields.

 While relatively simple in design and execution, this Rolex innovation was highly effective at providing resistance to magnetic interference, and Rolex collaborated with some of the scientists at the European Organization for Nuclear Research (CERN) during the development of the Milgauss to ensure that when it was officially released to the public, members of the scientific community would finally have a dependable wristwatch to use in the lab that could provide them with the same level of precision and reliability for which Rolex was known.

 The first official Rolex Milgauss was the reference 654, although technically speaking, the reference 6543 was the very first Milgauss appearing in very small numbers almost 2 years before the official launch of the Milgauss in 1956.
 Due to the very limited numbers (less than 200 total examples), it is believed that the ref.
 6543 was actually more of a prototype used during the development of the Milgauss, possibly the reference that was provided to scientists at CERN for testing.
 Even Rolex considers the ref.
 6541 to be the very first Milgauss, and makes no official mention of the reference 6543 anywhere on their website.